DeathNet123/sparklers/content/posts/What_is_Sparklers.md

 As I was absolutely excelling in my exploration of the kernel security module at Pwn College, I saw an opening at Ebryx and decided to give it a shot.
 To my surprise, I was hired and on-boarded a week before the start of my eight semester.

-I completed most of FYP research during the probabtion period at Ebryx and by the end of August I graduated from the university.
+I completed most of FYP research during the probation period at Ebryx and by the end of August I graduated from the university.

 #### Getting Lost